Worked with clients ranging from Veoneer, Navico, TYRI and personally secured tender with University of Tromsø.

-Experience with macOS, Windows, Linux, iOS and Android development, with a particular focus on integration and architectural aspects of development as role developed to be more architect-focused.
+Experience with macOS, Windows, Linux, iOS, Android, web and embedded development, with a particular focus on integration and architectural aspects of development as role developed to be more architect-focused.

 Promoted to Lead Software Developer in April 2019.

-- April 2018: Create open source OpenAPI v3 generation tool to simplify integration of 3rd party APIs for Pansar Augmented and later other customers (TypeScript, Kotlin, Swift, Rust, C#)
+Create open source OpenAPI v3 generation tool to simplify integration of 3rd party APIs for Weret and later other customers (TypeScript, Kotlin, Swift, Rust, C#)